How We Got the NCDOT to Pay for All Costs and Attorney's Fees

 Since the NCDOT was not filing a lawsuit against individual property owners for condemnation, attorney Jason Campbell filed what is known as a "reverse condemnation" or "inverse condemnation" lawsuit against NCDOT.

-Based on Jason's experience as attorney general working for the NCDOT representing the "other side," he felt that would be the best strategy in Jay's situation.
+Based on Jason's experience as assistant attorney general working for the NCDOT representing the "other side," he felt that would be the best strategy in Jay's situation.

 Jason explained, "In reverse condemnation lawsuits we can ask for fair and just compensation for the taking, and we can also sue for expenses such as appraisal costs, expert witnesses, and attorney's fees.
 In Jay's case, we were also able to sue for air fare costs for the times he paid for a flight to attend an NCDOT hearing, only to have to cancel the flight because the NCDOT cancelled hearings at the last minute."